 This at once reduces to the second theorem.
 Let A and Z be the two odd nodes.
 First, suppose that Z is not a free end.
 We can, of course, take a route from A to Z; if we imagine the branches in this route to be eliminated, it will remove one hook from A and make it even, will remove two hooks from every node intermediate between A and Z and therefore leave each of them even, and will remove one hook from Z and therefore will make it even.
 All the remaining network is now even: hence, by Euler's second proposition, it can be described unicursally, and, if the route begins at Z, it will end at Z. Hence, if these two routes are taken in succession, the whole figure will be described unicursally, beginning at A and ending at Z. Second, if Z is a free end, then we must travel from Z to some node, Y, at which more than two branches meet.
-Then a route from A to Y which covers the whole figure exclusive of the path from Y to Z.
+Then a route from A to Y which covers the whole figure exclusive of the path from Y to Z can be determined as before and must be finished by travelling from Y to Z.